probcomp/Gen.jl/docs/src/ref/gfi.md

     end
 end
 ```
-Generative functions must implement the the methods of the [Generative Function Interface](@ref).
 Generative functions behave like Julia functions in some respects.
 For example, we can call a generative function `foo` on arguments and get an output value using regular Julia call syntax:
 ```julia-repl